Mudiad Amddiffyn Cymru: Gellilydan

-On the night of Emyr Llywelyn's sentencing, Owain Williams and John Albert Jones attempted to destroy an electricity pylon near the village of Gellilydan in protest.
-The pylon was located just two miles from the Trawsfynydd nuclear power station construction site, and connected Maentwrog power station to Blaenau Ffestiniog, from where it connected to the Tryweryn construction site.
+On 31 March 1963, shortly after Emyr Llywelyn's sentencing, Owain Williams and John Albert Jones attempted to destroy an electricity pylon near the village of Gellilydan in protest.
+The pylon was located just two miles from the Trawsfynydd nuclear power station construction site, and the two men believed it connected to the Tryweryn construction site through Blaenau Ffestiniog.
 Given the pylon's close proximity to the village, the pair feared that a timed device would endanger any unaware locals, requiring them to detonate the explosives manually.
 It was also deemed too dangerous by the pair to attempt to acquire a new timing device.
 Despite planting gelignite explosives at the base of each of the pylon's four supports, only the first bomb successfully detonated, as its detonation destroyed the electrical circuit necessary to trigger the subsequent blasts.
 This resulted in the pylon failing to collapse as intended and simultaneously alerted the surrounding area of the attack.
 The saboteurs were forced to quickly escape the scene before they could be caught.
-While the pair escaped uncaught, the attack instigated fresh police investigations, which succeeded in turning up Williams' earlier accomplices from the quarry raid, Robert Williams and Edwin Pritchard.
-Both men were arrested and had made statements implicating Owain, leading the police straight to him and his café in Pwllheli.
-This ultimately led to the arrest and conviction of both Owain Williams and John Albert Jones for their role in the bombings.
+While the pair escaped uncaught, the attack instigated fresh police investigations, which succeeded in turning up Williams' earlier accomplices from the Llithfaen quarry raid, Robert Williams and Edwin Pritchard.